 He was involved in a number of international initiatives.
 He led the UK Parliamentary Delegation to the tripartite US-German-UK conference in Berlin in 2001.
 As one of three senior representatives he was engaged with seeking a devolution answer to the problems of Moldova with its Russian-backed breakaway province of Transnistria and exploring the problems of TB and HIV in South Africa as Co-Chair of the All-Party Group on Global Health.
 He led a Parliamentary Delegation to Somaliland and Ethiopia to explore issues of recognition and independence for Somaliland.
 He was one of an expert Parliamentary Delegation to study police leadership in the USA.
 And from 2006 to 2012 he led UK delegations to the UN’s annual Internet Governance Forum.

-In 2012, after 25 years as the Labour and Co-operative Member of Parliament for Cardiff South and Penarth, he resigned to become the first Police Commissioner election in 2012.
-In that role his priority has been to promote co-operation and partnership between public agencies : He believes strongly that no agency can succeed in isolation and quoted the Justice Select Committee on Justice Reinvestment which showed that the levers that influence crime levels lie neither within policing alone nor within the Criminal Justice System generally but within a variety of agencies including education, health and local government.
-His published articles on the subject advocate “a Public Health approach to Crime Reduction”.
+In 2012, after 25 years as the Labour and Co-operative Member of Parliament for Cardiff South and Penarth, he resigned to contest the first Police & Crime Commissioner election in 2012.
+As the Commissioner for South Wales the golden thread running through his leadership has been co-operation and partnership between public agencies: he believes strongly that no agency can succeed in isolation and quoted the Justice Select Committee on Justice Reinvestment which showed that the levers that influence crime levels lie neither within policing alone nor within the Criminal Justice System generally but within a variety of agencies including education, health and local government.
+His published articles on the subject advocating “a Public Health approach to Crime Reduction” and he’s put theory into practice, promoting a strong partnership between Policing and Public Health Wales to tackle challenges like substance misuse and the impact of adverse childhood experiences.

 He is a long-standing advocate of devolving responsibility for policing to Wales, not as a separatist approach but because of the key role played by devolved agencies and services as partners with the police.
-A life-long advocate of the Voluntary and Community Sector, he and the Chief Constable have signed a compact with the Sector in South Wales and a progressive agreement with Neighbourhood Watch.
+A life-long advocate of the Voluntary and Community Sector, he and the Chief Constable have signed a compact with the Sector in South Wales.

-He regards the Police and Crime Plan for 2016-2021, published in December 2015 and endorsed by the Police and Crime Panel for South Wales, as the culmination of three years of intense work of building partnerships while coping with the deep cuts in the Police Grant from the Home Office.
-The Plan has been developed in close partnership with the Chief Constable and his team and reflects the nature of partnership with the seven local authorities in South Wales, with the Health Service and with other public agencies.
+He regards the Police and Crime Plan for 2021-2025, published in December 2020 and endorsed by the Police and Crime Panel for South Wales, as the latest staging post that builds on eight years of improvement and change through intense work of building partnerships while coping with the deep cuts in the Police Grant from the Home Office.
+The Plan has been developed in close partnership with the Chief Constable and reflects the nature of partnership with the seven local authorities in South Wales, with Welsh Government with the Health Service and with other public agencies.

-He believes that the next four years will enable South Wales Police to build soundly on these firm foundations, continuing the relationship of “collaboration and mutual challenge” between his team and the chief constable’s team.
-He believes that the approach of Welsh Labour Ministers has encouraged the collaborative approach, particularly in relation to the health service, and with the Chief Constable he has signed a Memorandum of Understanding with Public Health Wales that will enable a joint approach to be taken to major issues including domestic abuse, substance misuse, alcohol, street violence and mental health.
-And he has praised the delivery by Welsh Labour Ministers on their manifesto commitment to fund an additional 500 additional community support officers across Wales – 206 of them for South Wales.
+He believes that as we emerge from the Pandemic, the next three years will enable South Wales Police to build soundly on these firm foundations, continuing the relationship of “collaboration and mutual challenge” between his team and the chief constable’s team.
+He believes that the approach of Welsh Labour Ministers has encouraged the collaborative approach while the Policing Partnership Board for Wales has enable a joint approach to be taken to major issues including domestic abuse, substance misuse, alcohol, street violence and mental health.
+And he has praised the delivery by Welsh Labour Ministers on their manifesto commitment to fund an additional 500 PCSOs across Wales – 206 of them for South Wales – with a promise of another 100 PCSOs if Welsh Labour forms the Government after May 2021.